keshaavg/customer-registration-api/README.md

 # Customer Registration API

-Customer Registration API is ASP.Net Core web aPI.
+Customer Registration API is ASP.Net Core Web API.
 This is created as an exercise to build example  REST API to allow customers to register

 ## Prerequisites